techno-tim/techno-tim.github.io/_posts/2021-09-03-docker-compose-install.md

 This guide will walk you through how to Install Docker Engine, containerd, and Docker Compose on Ubuntu.

-If you have an existing version of Docker install, it is best to remove it first.
-See the [Cleaning Up](#cleaning-up)
+If you have an existing version of Docker install, it is best to remove it first.See the [Cleaning Up](#cleaning-up)

 if you're installing this on Debian, see [Docker's Debian Install Guide](https://docs.docker.com/engine/install/debian/)